 The humanitarian crisis in Syria is regarded worldwide as one of the worst of our time.
 By 2019, more than 6.1 million people were displaced within Syria.
 Nearly 6.7 million have found refuge mainly in neighbouring countries.
 342.875 of the registered Syrian refugees live in the Bekaa Valley in eastern Lebanon, in some cases in very remote and disadvantaged regions.
 Here the people are still suffering from the effects of nine years of conflict: community networks and safety nets have disappeared and access to medical care and food is severely restricted.
 Refugees with disabilities face many challenges in meeting their basic needs for rehabilitation and medical care.

-Although the UNHCR declares that Syrian refugees in Lebanon have non-discriminatory access to public and private health care facilities, the Lebanese health care system is largely privatised.
-As a result, user fees are a major obstacle.
+Although the UNHCR declares that Syrian refugees in Lebanon have non-discriminatory access to public and private health care facilities, the Lebanese health care system is largely privatized.
+As a result, fees are a major obstacle.
 In primary and hospital care, costs, such as treatment and doctor's fees, but also transport costs, are the main obstacle to access to the required care.
-Moreover, people with disabilities have limited access to specialised care and rehabilitation.
+Moreover, people with disabilities have limited access to specialized care and rehabilitation.

-Together with our partner organisation Mousawat, we facilitate access to the necessary medical care for these people: Through a mobile clinic, refugees with disabilities can be easily reached and receive medical care.
+Together with our partner organization Mousawat, we facilitate access to the necessary medical care for these people: Through a mobile clinic, refugees with disabilities can be easily reached and receive medical care.
 On board the clinic are doctors, nurses, physiotherapists, psychologists and social workers.
-Therefore our project offers medical, physiological and psychological support at the same time through a holistic approach.
+Therefore, our project offers medical, physiological and psychological support.

 The mobile clinic covers the costs of medical examinations, transport, medication, physiotherapy and neurological advice.
 It also covers other necessary rehabilitation services that the person with disability needs to become physically independent and more autonomous.
 The mobile clinic also provides aids and corrective devices such as wheelchairs, orthoses, prostheses and hearing aids.